litmuschaos/litmus-e2e/portal-pipeline/TCID-EC2-Portal-GUI-User-Management.md

 #### &nbsp;&nbsp;&nbsp;Details

-     Test case to create a user by inputting full name, email and username.
+     Test case to create a user by inputting full name, email and username. ( Password is empty )

 #### &nbsp;&nbsp;&nbsp;Steps Performed in the test

-- Login as Admin, Goto the user-managements page.
+- (Already on Usermanagement tab)
 - Try to create a user by inputting full name, email and username.

 #### &nbsp;&nbsp;&nbsp;Expected Output